WeWatchWall/fast-fuzz/README.md

 Tips:

 - The SUT function can be async when called like `await fastFuzzAsync(...args)`.
+Waiting for any amount of time is very slow overall.
 Any async code inside the tested logic will need to be awaited until the result is returned; this is for the coverage to be agregated.

 - Performance depends on the run time of the tested function(SUT), so check that its performance is optimized.